yoonsikp/family.md/dm.md

 # Diabetes Mellitus

 ## Type 1 Diabetes Mellitus
+- incidence peaks in children from 4-14 yrs of age
-- should not use HgB A1C to diagnose
+- should not use HgB A1C to diagnose, instead use fasting glucose
 - start insulin early

 ## Type 2 Diabetes Mellitus (T2DM)

 ### Testing
-- HGB A1C is a measure of blood glucose over the past 3 months.
+- HgB A1C is a measure of blood glucose over the past 3 months.
 - Fasting plasma glucose (FPG), measure glucose after no caloric intake for 8 hrs
 - 2-hour plasma glucose (2hPG) after drinking 75g oral glucose tolerance test (OGTT)
 - Random blood glucose